Skip to main content

 =MAX(E1:E20)

-Returns the largest value in a range, ignoring text and logical values.
+Returns the largest value in a range, ignoring text and logical values found in cells.

 MIN